 Dulwich Wood is committed to the principles of safer recruitment and, as part of that, adopts recruitment procedures that help deter, reject and/or identify people who might abuse children.
 Safe recruitment processes are followed and all staff recruited to the school will be subject to appropriate identity, qualification and health checks.
+As part of the shortlisting process we will consider carrying out an online search as part of our due diligence on the shortlisted candidates.
+This may help identify any incidents or issues that have happened, and are publicly available online, which we may explore with the applicant at interview.
+We will inform shortlisted candidates that online searches may be done as part of due diligence checks.
 References will be verified and appropriate criminal record checks [Disclosure and Barring Service (DBS) checks], barred list checks and prohibition checks will be undertaken.
 The level of DBS check required, and whether a prohibition check is required, will depend on the role and duties of an applicant to work in the school, as outlined in Part three of the DfE guidance "Keeping children safe in education".
-We will also have regard to DfE's statutory guidance for schools about the employment of staff disqualified from childcare "Disqualification under the Childcare Act 2006", which also contains information about 'disqualification by association'.
+We will also have regard to DfE's statutory guidance for schools about the employment of staff disqualification by association'.

 Relevant members of staff and governors who are involved in recruitment will undertake safer recruitment training.
-The school will ensure that at least one person on any appointment panel has undertaken safer recruitment training in line with staffing regulations.
+The school will ensure that at least one person on any appointment panel has undertaken safer recruitment training in accordance with staffing regulations.

-This School will only use employment agencies which can demonstrate that they positively vet their supply staff and will report the misconduct of temporary or agency staff to the agency concerned and to the LA.
+This School will only use employment agencies which can demonstrate that they positively vet their supply staff.
+Any alleged misconduct of temporary or agency staff will be reported to the employer concerned and to the LA's Designated Officer (LADO).
 Staff joining the School on a permanent or temporary basis will be given a copy of this policy.
-Additionally, the Staff Handbook confirms CP procedures within the School.
+Additionally, the Staff Handbook issued to all staff confirms the school's safeguarding procedures, the Staff Code of Conduct and the allegations against staff procedures.